apify/workflows/git-cliff-release/README.md

 - **release_type**: One of `auto` (default), `patch`, `minor`, `major` and `custom`. `auto` means that the version will be determined based on the commit history, `custom` will use the value of the `custom_version` input parameter, and `patch`, `minor` and `major` allow forcing the bump type.
 - **custom_version**: Optional unless the `release_type` is set to `custom`.
 - **cliff_config_path**: Path to a configuration file for git-cliff.
 If none is given, a built-in configuration will be used.
+- **existing_changelog_path**: Path to an existing changelog.
+If given, the new changelog contents will be prepended to it intelligently.
+- **token**: Github token to be used by github CLI (should be relevant for private repositories only)

 ## Outputs